![]() |

 Britain continued to arrive.
 In 1798, after a daring quest in England, the

-Ghent tanner Lieven Bauwens succeeded in smuggling out the secret of Britain’s
+Ghent tanner Lieven Bauwens committing industrial espionage succeeded in smuggling out the secret of Britain’s

 sugar and shipped back to Belgium.
 The British, however, discovered Bauwens’

-the British authorities caught him.
+actions arrested him.
+But Bauwens, managed to escape the Isles by then.
 When he returned to his home city of Ghent,

 later on, earned it the title of Manchester of Belgium from the famous Karl